 Image via Flickr by Rawpixel Ltd

 Drop shipping provides a number of unique advantages to eCommerce retailers.
-Perhaps the biggest benefit is that drop shipping reduces upfront costs and has low overhead.
+Perhaps the biggest benefit is that it reduces upfront costs and has low overhead.
 This makes it less costly to start and run an eCommerce business than a retail store.

-Drop shipping requires less upfront capital.
-This is because an entrepreneur does not have to invest thousands of dollars in inventory before making that first sale.
-Businesses have traditionally operated this way, tying up significant amounts of capital in initial inventory purchases.
-This also represents a significant risk.
-If the business model does not work out, the business owner is stuck with a lot of unsold inventory.
+Drop shipping requires less upfront capital because an entrepreneur does not have to invest thousands of dollars in inventory before making that first sale.
+Businesses have traditionally operated this way, tying up significant amounts of capital in initial inventory purchases, which also represents a significant risk.
+If the business model doesn’t work out, the business owner is stuck with a lot of unsold inventory.

-Following the drop shipping model, you do not have to purchase a product until the sale has already been made and you have received payment from the customer.
+Following the drop shipping model, you don’t have to purchase a product until the sale has already been made and you’ve received payment from the customer.
 Additionally, you do not need to worry about issues such as packing and shipping orders.
 You also do not need to handle managing a warehouse and overseeing stock levels.
 Because all these tasks require significant time and expertise, the upfront costs of launching an eCommerce business are further reduced.

 Drop shipping also offers greater flexibility in terms of both product selection and scaling.
-Because the retailer does not need to keep inventory on hand, it is possible to offer a wider array of products and to add products to the online store at no additional cost.
+Because the retailer doesn’t need to keep inventory on hand, it is possible to offer a wider array of products and to add products to the online store at no additional cost.